 Havering

 § This page gives an overview of the Havering local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Havering in the far east of London offers a more suburban and rural feel, with large parks and open spaces.
 Romford serves as its main commercial centre, and the borough has strong commuter links into central London.

-The administrative boundary of Havering can be viewed on OpenStreetMap: District Boundary of Havering.
+The administrative boundary of Havering can also be viewed on OpenStreetMap: District Boundary of Havering.

 Key Facts about Havering